-James Fuller is a right-arm fast bowler and right-handed batsman who arrived at Hampshire from Middlesex after the conclusion of the 2018 season.
+James Fuller is a right-arm bowler and right-handed batter.

-The Cape Town born all-rounder started his professional cricketing career in Otago, New Zealand, before moving to England to play for Gloucestershire for five seasons and returning to Auckland, New Zealand, as an overseas player in between.
+A sharp seam bowler and powerful middle-order hitter, Fuller started his professional cricketing career in Otago, New Zealand, before moving to England to play for Gloucestershire in 2011.

-In 2016, James began catching the eye of the Middlesex fans through his strong T20 displays at the London-based county, as well as stating his claim with influential performances in the County Championship, contributing in Middlesex’s definitive wins over Hampshire and Somerset which landed them the title that summer.
+A move to Middlesex soon followed in 2016 and Fuller began catching the eye of the Middlesex fans through his strong T20 displays, as well as stating his claim with influential performances in the County Championship.

 His contributions in Middlesex’s definitive wins over Hampshire and Somerset helped land them the red-ball title that summer, and such was the nature of his performances, the all-rounder received an England Lions call-up that winter.

 Injury prevented Fuller from making a further impact on Middlesex’s success in 2017 before moving to the south coast the following summer.